 Read Now – Diamond Carat Weight – (Very Important Read)

 I believe you have read the above article, as it’s important to know first about diamond carat and then about diamond pricing.

 How is Diamond Value Calculated in Trade?

-Diamonds price is always calculated on per carat basis, whether you buy 0.32 carat, 1.27 CT, or 3.04-carat diamond.
+The diamond price is always calculated on a per carat basis, whether you buy 0.32 carat, 1.27 CT, or 3.04-carat diamond.
 Let do some math to make it easy.
 For example,

 Formula: Diamond Cost = Carat Weight * Price Per Carat